-The Crosley automobile was a valiant attempt by industrialist Powell Crosley to provide an ultra-compact, ultra-affordable car that would allow all of America the joy and freedom of motoring.
-Alas, after selling nearly 75,000 cars in the years just before and after World War II - and losing a good chunk of change in the process - Crosley threw in the towel in 1952.
-Those frugal sedans and station wagons failed to capture the favor of a nation intent on conspicuous consumption.
+The Crofton Bug was a resurrection of one of the defunct Crosley Automobile Company’s better ideas.
+The Crosley had been a valiant attempt by industrialist Powell Crosley to provide an ultra-compact, highly-affordable car that offered all of America the joy and freedom of motoring.
+Alas, after selling nearly 75,000 cars and trucks in the years just before and after World War II - and losing a good chunk of change in the process - Crosley threw in the towel in 1952.
+Its frugal sedans, station wagons, roadsters and trucks failed to capture the favor of a nation intent on conspicuous consumption.

-Some of the company’s more interesting prodigy lived on well after it exited the car business.
-The Crosley automobile was no more but the engine that had propelled it still found widespread application.
+Crosley’s products did not sell, but that doesn’t mean they weren’t good.
+Some of its’s more interesting prodigy lived on well after the company exited the car business.
+While the Crosley automobile was no more, the engine that had propelled it still found widespread application.
 The durable overhead cam mill would go on to power everything from motor boats to military generators, refrigerators to racing cars.

-And from 1958-64 it found itself in the engine bay of a pint-sized SUV called the Crofton Bug.
+And from 1958 to 1964 it found itself in the engine bay of a pint-sized SUV called the Crofton Bug.
 Do not confuse this with the more famous insect from Germany.
 The Volkswagen was called the Beetle (and nicknamed Bug) because it was cute.
 The Crofton was called the Bug because it crawled over rocks like one.

 When W.B.
 Crofton, a successful San Diego GMC truck and Aerojet Marine dealer, purchased the rights to that versatile Crosley engine in the late 1950s, he also got the plans for the Crosley Farm-O-Road utility vehicle.
 The Farm-O-Road was built on a toughened up Crosley sedan chassis.
 It was a pint-sized truck-let that could go anywhere a mule and cart could with a lot less fuss… and not much more comfort.
-Six hundred Farm-O-Roads were sold over more than 2 years.
+Six hundred Farm-O-Roads were sold over Crosley’s last 2+ years.

-Crofton made numerous modifications in turning the Farm-O-Road into the Bug.
-Length grew by over a foot, while still maintaining its maneuverable 63” wheelbase.
-Output from the 44cu in 4-banger was increased to 35hp, giving a slight bump the old Farm-O-Road’s 40MPH top speed.
+In turning the Farm-O-Road into the Bug, Crofton made numerous modifications.
+Length grew by over a foot, though still maintaining its maneuverable 63” wheelbase.
+It was all cargo space in back.
+Output from the 44 cu in 4-banger was increased to 35hp, giving a slight bump to the old Farm-O-Road’s 40mph top speed.
 Despite the modifications, this was an SUV at its most basic.
 The Bug was 3 feet shorter and 1000lbs lighter than the Jeep CJ-2.
-It made that humble WW2 Jeep seem plush in comparison.
+It also made that humble WW2 Jeep seem plush in comparison.

 In 1959 a range topping Crofton was added called the Brawny Bug.
 The BB was brawny indeed, with a compound transmission, a skid plate and either flotation or mud tires.
 The engine was bored out to 53 cu in and sported a pavement ripping 45hp.
 Even with the mightier mill, this brick-like, agro-geared buff Bug could do no better than 50mph.